Picture of Democritus

 The Bettmann Archive

 Democritus was a Greek philosopher who lived between 470-380 B.C.
-He developed the concept of the 'atom', Greek for 'indivisible'.
-Democritus believed that everything in the universe was composed of atoms, which were themselves microscopic and indestructible.
+He believed that everything in the universe was made up of tiny, indestructible particles called atoms.

 Democritus had many remarkable insights for his time.
-He understood that the Milky Way was a vast conglomeration of stars and thought that space was infinite.
-Democritus also maintained that the universe was a purely mechanical system, governed by fixed laws.
+He understood that the Milky Way was a large collection of stars and also thought that space was endless.

 You might also be interested in: